 - explain to the discloser the protections provided by the PID Act to persons who make disclosures under the Act;

 - advise the discloser of any orders or directions that may affect disclosure of information; and

 - advise the discloser that they should seek their own independent legal advice on the impact of the PID Act and their rights and responsibilities.

-Step 3: Ask the discloser for consent to investigate
+Step 3: Ask the discloser for consent

 Where the Authorised Officer is aware of the contact details of the discloser, the Authorised Officer must, as soon as practicable after receiving the disclosure and before allocating the disclosure, ask the discloser whether he or she:

 - consents to the Authorised Officer giving the discloser’s name and contact detail to the Secretary and his delegates under the PID Act.